dbmi-bgm/cgap-annotations/docs/variants_sources.rst

 *Current version 3.1.*

-File are available for download at https://gnomad.broadinstitute.org/downloads.
+Files are available for download at https://gnomad.broadinstitute.org/downloads.

-Files have been preprocessed to reduce the number of annotations.
+Files have been preprocessed to reduce the number of annotations using ``filter_gnomAD.py`` script inside scripts folder.
+The annotations that are used and maintained are listed in ``gnomAD_3.1_fields.tsv`` file inside variants folder.

+gnomAD files have been filtered while splitting by chromosomes.
+The filtered vcf files have been concatenated, compressed with bgzip and indexed using Tabix.

 Run Vep
 -------